Quickstart for New Faculty

 Welcome to DTS!
 The library is here to help you with your research needs.
 New faculty are automatically registered to use the library at the start of the contract period.
 Contact the library director if you need to use library resources before then to prepare for course instruction or other DTS responsibilities.
 We particularly expect part-time adjunct faculty to have special needs.

 Your DTS ID card is also your library card.
 You will need to use your DTS ID number and your library password to renew books, place holds, and access online databases.
 Note your library account is completely independent of Canvas and CampusNet.
-You can also use your library password to get yet another password you can use for the wireless network.
+Ask the library about yet another password you can use for the wireless network.

 Orientation, Instruction and Help